|Riding Style||All Mountain|

 On Snow Feel: The Loaded Algernon has got a good amount of camber that goes past the bindings and then there is a mellow rocker that gives you a little more of a full camber feel underfoot than many hybrid camber rides but still, it’s a long way off from full camber.
 There is a very stable feel underfoot that is easy to one foot and flat base.
 A few years ago with most hybrid camber boards had more rocker in them than camber this, to some might of been thought of as pretty aggressive.
 However nowadays with so many boards out there with a good bit of camber this feels about par for the course.
 Still, it’s very easy to one foot and flat base.
 It’s got that all conditions consistency between the feet that many riders will appreciate.
 Also, you can see how well it blends in with a wood bench near the Gondy.

 Powder: The loaded Algernon floats very well and it had no issues staying above 2 feet of semi-thick wind affected Sierra snow that really challenges your ride to stay afloat.
 The Loaded Algernon has 6 inserts centered and then 2 set back inserts per binding (8 total) so although there aren’t exact specs from Loaded my guess is 2 extra set back inserts per binding could get to approximately -1.5″ back on sidecut but I think Loaded says it’s more like 1.3″ back which is a ton on sidecut.
-When set all the way back at a 22″ stance width you could get back -6.75″ on board which is really far back.
+When set all the way back at a 22″ stance width you could get back -3.375″ fron center of board which is really far back.
 That is more than many freeride boards we have ridden (we ride a lot of em too) and about the same as boards like the Burton Flight Attendant.
 So even with this mostly camber ride the bigger nose and massive set back on board makes for some easy float.
 So that combined with a little more rocker in the nose and a bigger nose it’s got float that counteracts the camber.
 In some thick leftover 1′ powder the Loaded Algernon even floated very well with a centered stance.

 Turn Initiation: Over the years I have now ridden the Loaded Algernon with many bindings and boots and it was always on the rather quick side when it comes getting the board from one edge to the other without much effort.
 Short radius turns are very fast and fun and if paired with a good binding it would snap even better edge to edge.